aasimali/protractor-documents/ReadMe.txt

 What is .feature file?
 It is a gherkin file where we have written whats being automated in plain english langauge using Gherkin (Given, When, Then) concept.

+What is package.json file?
+It is a file which contains the dependencies and when we run npm install, it downloads the node mudules mentioned under devDependencies